Denmark: Languages

 Danish is the de facto national language of Denmark.
 Faroese and Greenlandic are the official languages of the Faroe Islands and Greenland respectively.
 German is a recognised minority language in the area of the former South Jutland County (now part of the Region of Southern Denmark), which was part of the German Empire prior to the Treaty of Versailles.
 Danish and Faroese belong to the North Germanic (Nordic) branch of the Indo-European languages, along with Icelandic, Norwegian, and Swedish.
-There is a limited degree of mutual intelligibility between Danish, Norwegian, and Swedish.
+There is some degree of mutual intelligibility between Danish, Norwegian, and Swedish.
 Danish is more distantly related to German, which is a West Germanic language.
-Greenlandic or "Kalaallisut" is an Inuit language, and is entirely unrelated to Danish.
+Greenlandic or "Kalaallisut" is an Inuit language, and is entirely unrelated to Danish, although it has adopted many Danish loanwords including the words for numbers.

-A large majority (86%) of Danes speak English as a second language, generally with a high level of proficiency.
-German is the second-most spoken foreign language, with 47% reporting a conversational level of proficiency.
+A large majority of Danes (87%) speak English at a conversational level.
+German is the second most widely spoken foreign language, with 49% reporting conversational proficiency.
 Denmark had 25,900 native speakers of German in 2007 (mostly in the South Jutland area).